Eoptolink Launches 800G, 400G and 100G Multimode BIDI Optical Transceiver Portfolio

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerWarten auf Powell-Rede: ATX um Nulllinie -- DAX nach Jahreshoch freundlich -- Asiens Börsen zum Handelsende uneinheitlich
+Börse aktuell - Live TickerZurückhaltung wegen Powell-Aussagen: ATX und DAX drehen ins Plus -- Asiens Börsen überwiegend mit Verlusten - Tokio schließt in Grün

-Der heimische Aktienmarkt zeigt sich im Dienstagshandel minimal leichter, während der deutsche Leitindex zulegen und dabei ein neues Jahreshoch markieren kann.
-Die wichtigsten Börsen in Asien fanden am Dienstag keine gemeinsame Richtung.
+Der heimische wie auch der deutsche Aktienmarkt notieren am Mittwoch in einer engen Handelsspanne um die Nulllinie, ab Mittag überwiegt aber eine freundliche Tendenz.
+Die asiatischen Börsen befanden sich nach Powell-Zinssignal mehrheitlich im Verkaufsmodus - die Tokioter Börse schloss aber im Plus.